-In addition to the ACE analysis offered by Websense Content Gateway, TRITON RiskVision also offers:
+In addition to the ACE analysis offered by Content Gateway, TRITON RiskVision also offers:

-- ◆ Data analysis of information sent over web channels (Web DLP), configured in the Data Security manager. - Web DLP policies, like Internet monitoring policies, can be configured to flag some requests as blocked.
-In this case, a "blocked" flag appears in reports, but no enforcement occurs. - Sandboxing of suspicious files to identify threats, enabled under ThreatScope Analysis in the TRITON RiskVision manager. - When files are sent for sandboxing, administrators receive a report on the outcome of the analysis.
-If threats are found, the reports include information that can help with remediation on machines infected by the files. - The files are not given a "block" flag or other special highlighting in TRITON RiskVision manager or Data Security manager reports.
+- Data analysis of information sent over web channels (Web DLP), configured in the Data module of the TRITON Manager. - Web DLP policies, like Internet monitoring policies, can be configured to flag some requests as blocked.
+In this case, a "blocked" flag appears in reports, but no enforcement occurs. - Sandboxing of suspicious files to identify threats, enabled under File Analysis in the Web module of TRITON Manager. - When files are sent for sandboxing, if the file is found to be malicious the administrator receives a report.
+Reports include information that can help with remediation on machines infected by the files. - The files are not given a "block" flag or other special highlighting in TRITON Manager reports.